 First up would be its fellow Sunset Way peers, both of which are Freehold developments.
 Ki Residences’ expected launch price of around $1,700+ psf seems very reasonable in comparison, as it is just 21-29% higher (assuming $1,750 psf at Ki) than the last transacted price at both developments.
 Considering how Ki will be 21 years and 38 years newer than the respective developments, those pondering over which Sunset Way development to pick should have little doubt that Ki Residences is the way to go.

 Next up would be a couple of its new launch peers in D21.
 Forett at Bukit Timah is the only Freehold option among the new launches and it was thought to have launched at quite a reasonable price while Daintree Residence was one of the earlier D21 launches.
 You can see that the expected psf of Ki Residences sits snugly in between.
 While Daintree is undoubtedly the closest to any MRT station, it is a 99 years development.
-I think even when matched up against its new launch peers, Ki Residences still represents quite good value.
+Looking at the Ki Residences floor plans, I think even when matched up against its new launch peers, Ki Residences still represents quite good value.
+It’s not located near the most integrated transport hubs, but it’s not dramatically far off, either.

-Frankly, I do think if the average price for Ki Residences can be kept in the mid $1,700+ psf range, it is a good entry price into the D21 area.
+Frankly, I do think if the average price for the upcoming Ki Residences can be kept in the mid $1,700+ psf range, it is a good entry price into the D21 area.
+All in all, it’s a decent property investment for someone looking for a peaceful, luxurious place to call home.

 |Bedroom Type||Est Maintenance Fees Monthly|